 Growth and Action for Career Satisfaction

-She worked for the same company for over 25 years.
+You see, she worked for the same company for over 25 years.

 She held several jobs and moved up, down, and sideways as the company expanded and contracted.

-She couldn't quit; she had to do the work, but once she did the work, she had opportunities she could not have imagined previously.
+Once she did the work, she had opportunities she could not have imagined previously.

 It was beyond her wildest dreams a year ago; now, it is her life.